 How would you like to get paid for shopping at CVS?

-Yes, not only we’re going to show you tons of easy ways to save money when shopping at your local CVS, we’re also going to show you a simple and quick trick you can use to get paid in cash for shopping there.
+Yes, not only are we going to show you tons of easy ways to save money when shopping at your local CVS, but we’re also going to show you a simple and quick trick you can use to get paid in cash for shopping there.

 The company originally started in 1963 as “Consumer Value Stores.”
 Today, CVS Health, the parent company, runs over 7800 stores including CVS Pharmacy, Longs Drugs, and Navarro Discount Pharmacies stores.

-To compete with other drug stores, it has an awesome reward program known as the ExtraCare that rewards shoppers for shopping at CVS.
-Plus, it lets you stack coupon savings and discounts on to this.
+To compete with other drug stores, it has an awesome reward program known as ExtraCare that rewards shoppers for shopping at CVS.
+Plus, it lets you stack coupon savings and discounts onto this.